software-architects/time-cockpit-documentation/doc/web-api/query.md

 ## When to Use

 While convenient, there are scenarios where the OData endpoint does not suffice.
 E.g. complex joins, or using custom time cockpit domain logic in a query.
-In this cases, we recommend the query endpoint.
+In these cases, we recommend the query endpoint.

 > [!NOTE]
 If you are using the query endpoint you must map the json result to an object yourself.